 You may be surprised at how easy it is to get to the nearby regions of the Hudson Valley and Long Island from New York City, even if you don’t have access to a car.
 We’ve got some easy day trips (or weekend getaways) on the train to show you a whole new New York than you may be used to, from beautiful beaches to marvelous mountains.
 With gorgeous scenery outside the window and no worries about driving or parking, everyone in the family can enjoy the journey as well as the destination.
-New York Getaway packages from Long Island Railroad and Metro-North make it even easier to have two vacations in one or an escape from your daily routine in the city!
+MTA Away makes it even easier to explore and save with their packages and deals!

 Splish and Splash on Long Island

+Splish Splash, one of the Travel Channel’s favorite water parks for families, features 96 acres of water slides, rides, and attractions, plus food courts, picnic areas, and shops.
 Thrill seekers have a blast venturing through wild rides and slides at every turn, like the unique hydromagnetic water coaster and Riptide Racer.
-For easygoing fun, there’s a lazy river, refreshing wave pools, and playful kiddy zones like the Elephant Slide and Monsoon Lagoon.
+For easygoing fun, there’s a lazy river, refreshing wave pools, and playful kiddy zones like Pirates Cove and Octopus Pool.
 Pack a towel and sunblock and you’re good to go!

 Consider taking a cab to explore the fascinating Long Island Aquarium, just five miles east in Riverhead.
 A host of kid-friendly places to stay include the waterfront Hyatt Place LI/East End, right next door to the Aquarium.
 Directly behind the Hyatt, Treasure Cove Resort Marina rents kayaks, canoes, and stand-up paddleboards for easy gliding on a gentle stretch of the Peconic River.
 The hotel also provides free shuttle service to many nearby attractions including beautiful Ponquogue Beach, one of the Hamptons’ most popular beaches, with a snack bar, pavilion, changing rooms, and free admission (parking fees only).